 Explore a 3D model of the University, developed by campus-based simulation experts RealSim.

 NUI Galway is in the middle of a €400 million construction programme - the largest expansion of facilities in any university in Ireland.
-The 'Campus of the Future' project has already delivered iconic new research facilities such as:
+Since 2010, the 'Campus of the Future' project has delivered iconic new research facilities such as:

-We continue to expand our research facilities in the University's five key research areas, with two new buildings in particular about to have a huge impact on the University's research capabilities:
+We continue to expand our research and teaching facilities, with two new buildings in particular about to have a huge impact on the University's teaching capabilities:

 NUI Galway has over: